Rethinking Desirable AI

 Project by Dr Chelsea Haramia

-Desirable AI in Practice
+Shaping Desirable AI

 In this project, we develop resources that aim to empower journalists, PR specialists, and researchers to communicate the risks and benefits of AI more responsibly: to avoid perpetuating problematic AI narratives, to foster inclusivity and diversity in discussions about AI, and to promote critical AI literacy.